 GENERAL RULES

-The Suncoast Tarpon Roundup tournament is a team tournament judged by photo releases submitted through iAngler.
+The Suncoast Tarpon Roundup tournament is a team tournament judged by photo releases submitted to the tournament.
 Prizes will be awarded based on the number of Tarpon released.

-The tournament series is three days; May 28, June 11 and July 30.
+Register on or before the Captain’s Kickoff party on May 4th.
 Registration will be capped after the first 50 teams.
-The tournament will be point based and only 20 teams will qualify for Finale Day, July 30th.
-The Captain’s meetings are mandatory and will be held on 2 days prior to each series date at the Harbor Master Tiki Grill at 6pm.
-The mandatory Captain’s Meetings are May 26, June 9 and July 28.
+Only the top 20 teams will qualify for Finale Day, July 20th.
+All Captain’s meetings are mandatory and will be held 2 days prior to each series date at the Harbor Master Tiki Grill at 6pm.
+The mandatory Captain’s Meetings will be June 6, June 20 and July 18.

 Tarpon must be caught on manually operated tackle and may be passed between all team members at any moment during fight.Up to 4 anglers can register releases for the team.
 Team members may fight multiple fish at the same time if more than one fish is on at the same time.
 Anyone other than the registered team members of record touching any part of the rod, reel, or line, either bodily or with any device during the playing of the tarpon or in giving aid, other than taking the leader for release purposes, will disqualify the fish.